aasomol/DPEX/README.md

 # DPEX — Delayed Partial EXpansions Planner

-The **DPEX (Delayed Partial EXpansions)** planner is an automated planning system developed for the **Control Variables Framework**, an extension of classical PDDL planning that supports **infinite decision spaces** through *control variables*.
+The **DPEX (Delayed Partial EXpansions)** planner is an automated planning system developed for the **Control Variables Framework**, an extension of numeric PDDL planning that supports **infinite decision spaces** through *control variables*.

 ---

 ## Overview

-DPEX extends the PDDL syntax in a **minimally invasive** way to include **control variables**, enabling actions with parameters that take values from infinite domains.
+DPEX extends the PDDL syntax in a **minimally invasive** way to include **control variables**, enabling the definition of **free** variables that act as decision points in the search.
 This allows the planner to operate over decision spaces that go beyond the finite, discrete nature of standard PDDL.
+Control variables are numeric variables that the planner needs to decide at each step.

 ---